-With respect to consecutive voyage charter and contract of affreightment in shipping operation (liner trade business and bulk shipping business), we are focusing on gaining a long-term contract with customers to level out the impact of the changes in the market environment.
+With respect to consecutive voyage charter and contract of affreightment in shipping operations (liner trade, automotive, dry bulk and energy businesses), we are focusing on gaining a long-term contract with customers to level out the impact of the changes in the market environment.
 Meanwhile, revenues derived from consecutive voyage charter and contract of affreightment are classified as variable considerations due to the variable elements involved in the transaction price, such as the number of voyages and freight rates.
 Such variable consideration is the type of variable consideration allocated to transportation service provided in each voyage, as required by Article 72 of the Accounting Standard for Revenue Recognition, and thus is deemed to be a variable consideration to be allocated to performance obligations not fully fulfilled, and notes are omitted.
-This type of variable consideration shall be eliminated as performance obligations are fulfilled progressively, where revenues are recognized over a period not exceeding 25 years.
+This type of variable consideration shall be eliminated as performance obligations are fulfilled progressively, where revenues are recognized over a period not exceeding 24 years.